-Create a template for 2 to 3 follow-up emails that remind the business owner of your offer and outlines some benefits that may not have previously been mentioned.
-Make these follow-up emails short and sweet and don’t send more than 2 or 3 of them if you’re not getting any response.
+Create a template for 2 to 3 follow-up emails that remind the business owner of your offer and outline some benefits that may not have previously been mentioned.
+Make these follow-up emails short and sweet, and don’t send more than 2 or 3 of them if you’re not getting any response.

 Step 4: Delivering on the Promise